SchroDeCat/UAI24-ARISE/README.md

 conda env create -f environment.yml
 ```

-## Here are instructions of running the algorithm
+## Here are instructions for running the algorithm

 ```shell
 # Generate visualization on pre-computed results